 Robin Williams Discusses His Heart Issues

-Last week, Williams was on Jay Leno’s show, announcing that after all the films he’s made he’ll be going back to his roots as a standup comedian—performing in an upcoming 40-city tour.
+Several years back, Robin Williams was on Jay Leno’s show announcing that after all the films he’s made he’ll be going back to his roots as a standup comedian—performing in an upcoming 40-city tour.
 I was surprised to hear Leno remind Williams to take it easy after his heart surgery.
 I didn’t know he’d had particular heart issues, or heart surgery.
 As is typical of Williams’ comedic style, he boiled down his human experience to a couple of funny one-liners that cut to the chase, and opened up a subject we rarely address.

 “It’s a weird thing after the heart surgery, you know, because you get very emotional.
 I thought that maybe instead of a valve, they gave me a vulva.” said Williams, talking about his heart issues and recent surgery.

 A lot of folks may have missed how Williams went to the heart of the matter about his heart issues and surgery before quickly skipping off to his next funny line.
 Did he just say he was feeling more emotional?
 More like a … woman?